hnrc/github-notifications-block/README.md

-GitHub Vacation Mode™ :sunglasses:
+GitHub Vacation Mode™ :sunglasses: :palm_tree: :sunny: :beers: :tropical_drink: :surfer:
 ==========================

 Chrome extension for hiding all the notification thingies going on across github.com.
-Perfect for people with "must…check… notifications…" OCD on vacation.
+Perfect for people on vacation with "must…check… notifications…" OCD.

-:sunglasses: :palm_tree: :sunny: :beers: :tropical_drink: :surfer: